DOSAYGO-Research/irradix/README.md

 Did you also know that base phi (Golden Ratio) creates binary representations that have no "101" sequence?

 At least, that's the hypothesis: Every sequence of 0 bits between any two 1 bits is always even-numbered.
 I discovered this fact while writing this library, and I realized it could be used to pack integers into a contiguous bit sequence (and then say, "chop" it up into discrete x-bit sized chunks).
 This packing, like the radix encoding, is reversible.
-I put the numbers I was getting into [OEIS](http://oeis.org/), and found this sequence](http://oeis.org/A336231), then supposed it was true for every integer, and tests up to some high values (million) then randomly tested multiple times across the space in 0 -- 2**53 (JS integer range).
+I put the numbers I was getting into [OEIS](http://oeis.org/), and found [this sequence](http://oeis.org/A336231), then supposed it was true for every integer, and tests up to some high values (million) then randomly tested multiple times across the space in 0 -- 2**53 (JS integer range).
 There might be a counter example somewhere!

 # Math